-e) Description of the ways in which the bank seeks to adjust remuneration to take account of longer-term performance. i.
-A discussion of the bank's policy on deferral and vesting of variable remuneration and, if the fraction of variable remuneration that is deferred differs across employees or groups of employees, a description of the factors that determine the fraction and their relative importance.
-Bank's provides its Employees incentive compensation delivered in the form of deferred cash awards, subject to performance based on Key Performance Indicators (KPI).
-Not Applicable ii.
-A discussion of the bank's policy and criteria for adjusting deferred remuneration before vesting and (if permitted by national law) after vesting through claw back arrangements. f) ariable remuneration that the bank utilizes and forms.
-A summary of Short-term and Long-term compensation packages of the Bank are as follows: Short-Term Incentives / Rewards 1.
-Yearly incentive bonus; 2.
-Yearly Increment; 3.
-Special Increment for especial achievement; 4.
-Car, fuel and car maintenance allowance for executives; 5.
-Cash Risk allowance for cash cadre; 6.
-Leave Fair Facilities etc. Long-Term Incentives/Rewards 1.
-Provident fund; 2.
-Gratuity; 3.
-Employees welfare Fund 4.
-Employee house building loan facilities 5.
-Provident fund loan 6.
-Periodically salary review (enhancement) 7.
-Group insurance coverage; 8.
-Employee Car facilities etc. Others Form: 1.
-Study leave.
-Study leave.
+e) Description of the ways in which the bank seeks to adjust remuneration to take account of longer-term

+performance.

+The assumption notion of the Co.
+I. I. I. I.

+i.
+A discussion of the bank's policy on The remuneration policy of the Bank does not allow any discrimination between male and female employees.
+UCBL has variety of market-competitive Benefits schemes designed to motivate the employees.
+However, employees are eligible for variable remuneration arrangements in the form of Incentive Bonus (non-deferred

+deferral and vesting of variable remuneration and, if the fraction of

+variable remuneration that is deferred

+differs across employees or groups of

+employees, a description of the factors

+that determine the fraction and their

+relative importance. cash awards), as per their Performance appraisal Report.

+ii.
+A discussion of the bank's policy and

+criteria for adjusting deferred Not Applicable

+remuneration before vesting and (if Not Applicable

+permitted by national law) after vesting

+- through claw back arrangements.

+f) emuneration that the bank utilizes and the rationale for using

+these different forms.

+A summary of Short-term and Long-term compensation

+packages of the Bank are as follows:

+Short-Term Incentives / Rewards

+Yearly incentive bonus;

+2. Yearly Increment;

+3. Special Increment for especial achievement;

+4. Car, fuel and car maintenance allowance for

+executives; 5.
+Cash Risk allowance for cash cadre;

+6. Leave Fair Facilities etc.

+Long-Term Incentives/Rewards

+1. Provident fund;

+2. Gratuity;

+3. Employees welfare Fund

+4. Employee house building loan facilities

+5. Provident fund loan

+6. Periodically salary review (enhancement)

+7. Group insurance coverage;

+8. Employee Car facilities etc.

+Others Form:

+1. Study leave.

 Foreign training etc.